About Inverell Shire

-Inverell Shire has a growing population which now stands at 16,936.
-In 2016, Inverell was named one of the fastest growing inland communities in NSW.
-Due to its location, Inverell is a commercial hub which services an estimated 60,000 people, with a catchment stretching as far as southern Queensland.
+Inverell Shire has a growing population which now stands at 16,844 (view the statistics) while the Inverell business district is a commercial hub which services an estimated 60,000 people.

-Founded originally as a small town to support agriculture, mainly grazing, discovery of tin then diamonds saw Inverell become the centre for mining tin, diamonds, lead and silver.
-The town grew rapidly to support the mining industry and workers flocked to the district with the hope of striking it rich.
+Early European settlers in the 1850s originally founded Inverell as a small town to support agriculture, mainly grazing, discovery of tin then diamonds saw Inverell become the centre for mining tin, diamonds, lead and silver.
+The town and surrounding villages such as Elsmore and Tingha grew rapidly to support the mining industry and workers flocked to the district with the hope of striking it rich.

-By the 1950’s, Inverell had become the largest producer of sapphires in the world, with mining companies large and small in search of the precious gemstones which had been known to exist for three quarters of a century.
-This led to Inverell becoming known as the Sapphire City.
-Nowadays, sapphire mining continues in the east of the shire.
-The collapse of the tin cartel in the 1980’s saw tin mining cease throughout the region.
-Future information on Inverell’s history can be found on our History and Heritage page.
+By the 1950’s, Inverell had become the largest producer of sapphires in the world and this led to Inverell becoming known as the Sapphire City.
+Further information on Inverell’s history can be found on our History and Heritage page.

 In 1979, three councils amalgamated to form what is now the Inverell Shire Council.
 Soon after, Council completed a new pipeline from Copeton Dam on the Gwydir River to secure long-term water supply for the Inverell community and a new water reticulation system for the township which now supports residents in Delungra, Gilgai and Tingha.